floshin/dhamma/virtue.md

 > Anigha: "human existence is made for sensuality and reproduction.
 If you want liberation, you don't do what your birth is meant for."

 > If you've discerned the true purpose of virtue, clinging to it becomes entirely redundant for maintaining it — just as clinging to the choice not to drink bleach is unnecessary if you fully understand what what it would do to you.

+---

+AN 10.62 paraphrased:
+> Craving for being is nourished by ‘Ignorance.’
+Ignorance is nourished by ‘the five hindrances.’
+The five hindrances are nourished by ‘the three kinds of misconduct’ (of body, speech, and mind).